PhoenixAlpha23/LOtG/README.md

 ## Overview
 Lord of the Gaps is a comprehensive tool to search and analyze academic research papers across multiple databases.

+## Future Improvements
+- Reinvent it with AI Agents
+- Make this into a comprehensive tool for academics.
 ## Features
 - Search papers from arxiv.
 - Citation analysis